 Gardner-Diamond syndrome is a condition wherein painful and unexpected bruising occurs, mainly on the arms, legs, or face.
 It mostly occurs in females who have a mental health condition or emotional stress.
 Management typically involves psychiatric treatment.

-Doctors will check a woman’s platelet levels throughout a pregnancy term, but bruising could be a symptom of gestational thrombocytopenia, which leads to a low platelet count.
+Doctors will check a woman’s platelet levels throughout a pregnancy term, but bruising could be a symptom of

 This occurs in 4.4% to 11.6% of pregnancies.
 This accounts for around 75% of all cases of thrombocytopenia in pregnancy.